 - Plummeting stock prices

-The aftermath of a data breach can have an even more personal impact on high-level executives.
-Target’s CEO Gregg Steinhafel “stepped down” following a 2013 data breach, and Equifax’s CEO Richard Smith “retired” shortly after the breach affecting his company.
+Company executives are often called upon, on a personal level, to be accountable for data breaches.
+There are many recent examples of this.
+For instance, Target’s CEO Gregg Steinhafel “stepped down” following a 2013 data breach, and Equifax’s CEO Richard Smith “retired” shortly after the breach affecting his company.
 Many times, high-level executives are “sacrificed” to maintain brand integrity.

 Protecting a company from data breach fallout has become big business.
 Some insurance companies offer cyber liability insurance for businesses to help them settle their finances after a breach.